Ford's organisational restructure

 Of the total 14,000 redundancies at GM, some 4,000 jobs have been lost in the US.

 Mr Hackett said that due to a change in company practice, workers losing their jobs would now be allowed to stay on for a few days and bid their co-workers farewell instead of having to leave Ford straight away.

 "Ford is a family company and saying goodbye to colleagues is difficult and emotional," he said.

 "We have moved away from past practices in some regions where team members who were separated had to leave immediately with their belongings, instead giving people the choice to stay for a few days to wrap up and say goodbye.

-It employs 12,000 people in the UK but was unable to share details about how many positions would be affected, although some media reports put the number at 550.
+It employs 12,000 people in the UK in engine manufacturing and engineering but was unable to share details about how many positions would be affected, although some media reports put the number at 550.